Emergency Service Workers

 In order to continue caring for others, we first need to ensure we are caring for ourselves.

-Those in police and emergency service roles, which include police, paramedics, fire and rescue and State Emergency Service personnel are working on the front line to protect us and ensure our safety.
+Those in emergency service roles, including police, paramedics, fire and rescue and State Emergency Service personnel are working on the front line to protect and ensure peoples safety.
 As such, they can be frequently exposed to highly stressful and traumatic situations.
-Each person will experience these situations differently and how they respond will differ from person to person.
+Each person will experience these situations differently and react and cope in varied ways.
 For some, this may have an impact on their mental health and wellbeing.

 Beyond Blue established the Police and Emergency Services Program to promote the mental health of police and emergency service personnel and reduce their risk of suicide.
 The Program is for current and former/retired employees, volunteers and their families.